How to Grow Basil Plants in Your Garden

 You don’t have to bother installing a drip system as the overhead sprinkling also does as well especially, if you want to grow a few plants.

 If you want to fertilize your basil plants, do so only once every growing season.
 Use 1.5 ounces of 5-10-5 fertilizer every 5 feet of gardening row.
 Immediately after adding the fertilizer water the plants to help carry the fertilizer down into the soil.

-Mulching the basil plants will not only discourage weeds but it also maintain the moisture level of the soil and improves the soil nutrients as it decomposes keeping the plants healthy.
+Mulching the basil plants will not only discourage weeds, but it also maintains the moisture level of the soil and improves the soil nutrients as it decomposes keeping the plants healthy.
 Put 2-3 inch thick layer of mulch around each basil plant.
 You can use shredded leaves or weed-free grass clippings as mulch.